 Golden Triangle: 6 Nights / 7 Days

-Opposite the Red Fort lies Jama Masjid (Friday Mosque) made of red sandstone and white marble, completed in 1656 at a cost of one million Rupees has perfect proportions.
-Jama Masjid is India’s largest mosque where more than 20.000 people can kneel in prayer.
-The interior of the prayer hall is divided into aisles by arches.
-The walls and floors are of marble inlay panels.
+Opposite the Red Fort lies Jama Masjid (Friday Mosque), one of the largest mosques in India, made of red sandstone and white marble.
+It was completed in 1656 at a cost of one million Rupees and accommodates up to 25,000 worshipers.
+The interior of the prayer hall is divided into isles by arches and features walls and floors made of marble inlay panels.

 Overnight at the hotel

-After Early breakfast we will take the Gatimann express to Agra at 8.10am, arriving at 9.50am.
-Agra stands on the right bank of the river Yamuna, was once the seat of the Mughal rulers, the zenith of art and an enshrined romance.
-A town famous for its beautiful medieval monuments.
-The passion of the Mughals for building endowed it with some of the loveliest buildings in the world.
+Agra is located on the right bank of the river Yamuna and was established before 1000 BC.
+The golden age of the city began with the Mughals, when it became their seat of power and zenith of art and romance.
+The passion of the Mughals for building endowed Agra with some of the most beautiful buildings in the world.

-Built by the great Emperor Akbar in 1565 AD, the fort is a masterpiece of design and construction.
-Within the fort are a number of exquisite buildings, including the Moti Masjid, Diwane-I-Am, Diwane-I-Khas and Musamman Burj, where the Emperor Shah Jahan died in imprisonment, besides Jahangir’s Palace, Khaas Mahal and the Sheesh Mahal.
+Within the fort are a number of exquisite buildings, including the Moti Masjid, Diwane-IAm, Diwane-I-Khas and Musamman Burj, where the Emperor Shah Jahan died under house arrest.

 Overnight in the hotel